DataBytesPodcast/databytespodcast.github.io/_posts/2018-12-28-episode-5-data-viz-guidelines.md

 title:  "Episode 5: The Do's and Don'ts of Data Visualization"
 date:   2018-12-28
 categories: episode
-podcast_link: 2h3xaa/episode4_-_12_18_18_6_13_PM.mp3
+podcast_link: uiseri/episode5.mp3
-podcast_file_size: 39.5 MB
+podcast_file_size: 32.2 MB
-podcast_duration: "26:51"
+podcast_duration: "21:46"
-podcast_length: 38667411
+podcast_length: 31356051
-podcast_description: "Data visualization is an integral pre-cursor to data analysis, providing a way to visually inspect the data for surprising trends and uncover potential errors in coding.
+podcast_description: "Data visualization is an integral pre-cursor to data analysis, providing a way to visually inspect the data for surprising trends and uncover potential errors in variable coding.
 In this episode, we cover some guiding principles of data visualization.
-Our website contains links to examples."
+Our accompanying blog post contains links to examples."
 ---

-Data visualization is an integral pre-cursor to data analysis, providing a way to visually inspect the data for surprising trends and uncover potential errors in coding.
+Data visualization is an integral pre-cursor to data analysis, providing a way to visually inspect the data for surprising trends and uncover potential errors in variable coding.
 In this episode, we cover some guiding principles of data visualization.
 A brief summary (including promised links to examples) is included below the player.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/547041969&color=%2327a79c&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>